Meike268/handwriting-pairwise-labeling-app-frontend/README.md

 ## What is this project for?
 This is the React frontend of the Handwriting Labeling App.
-This app servers to collect labels on handwriting legibility from annotators.
+This app serves to collect labels on handwriting legibility from annotators.
 This project is part of research in the direction of automatic handwriting assessment.
-It was developed by Aaron Lukas Pieger and Erik Jonathan Schmidt as part of our Master Theis projects.
+It was developed by Aaron Lukas Pieger and Erik Jonathan Schmidt as part of our Master Thesis projects.

 ## Functionality of the app
 This app was developed to carry out the data labeling for a handwriting legibility dataset.